 "At twelve weeks old, Chase has stopped the car sickness and fear crying, due to kind, loving persistence by her new owner."

-Meadow the TSSR-registered Shiloh Shepherd at 6 months (TSSR = The Shiloh Shepherd Registry)
+Meadow the TSSR-registered Shiloh Shepherd as a puppy at 6 months (TSSR = The Shiloh Shepherd Registry)

-Meadow the TSSR-registered Shiloh Shepherd at 8 months
+Meadow the TSSR-registered Shiloh Shepherd as a puppy at 8 months

 Dakota the smooth-coated Shiloh Shepherd at 1 year old—"He is registered with the TSSR and his registered name is Beloved Legacy of the Sioux.
 He is of the Zoey/Noah breeding of beloved Shilohs.
 Dakota is a second-generation outcross; his dad Noah is half German Shepherd.
 Dakota’s puppies will be considered full Shiloh.
 He is a light brown sable."

-Dakota the smooth-coated Shiloh Shepherd at 9 months old
+Dakota the smooth-coated Shiloh Shepherd as a puppy at 9 months old

-Dakota the smooth-coated Shiloh Shepherd at 4 months old
+Dakota the smooth-coated Shiloh Shepherd as a puppy at 4 months old

-Dakota the smooth-coated Shiloh Shepherd at 9 weeks old
+Dakota the smooth-coated Shiloh Shepherd as a puppy at 9 weeks old